 - Section 1.
 Title 10 of NRS is hereby amended by adding thereto a new chapter to consist of the provisions set forth as sections 2 to 24, inclusive, of this act. - Sec.
 2. As used in sections 2 to 24, inclusive, of this act, unless the context otherwise requires, the words and terms defined in sections 3 to 12, inclusive, of this act, have the meanings ascribed to them in those sections. - Sec.
-3. "Abandoned personal property" means any personal property which is left unattended on commercial premises after the termination of the tenancy and which is not removed by the tenant or a person who has an ownership interest in the personal property within 14 days after the date on which the landlord mailed, by certified mail, return receipt requested, notice of the landlord's intention to dispose of the personal property, as required by paragraph (a) of subsection 1 of section 16 of this act. - Sec.
-4. "Action" includes a counterclaim, crossclaim, third-16 party claim or any other proceeding in which rights are determined. - Sec.
+3. "Abandoned personal property" means any personal property which is left unattended on commercial premises after the termination of the tenancy and which is not removed by the tenant or a person who has [a perfected lien on, or perfected security] an ownership interest in [5] the personal property within 14 days after [the later of] the date on which the landlord [+ - 1.
+Mailed, mailed, by certified mail, return receipt requested, notice of the landlord's intention to dispose of the personal property, as required by [subparagraph (1) of] paragraph (a) of subsection 1 of section 16 of this act. - 2.
+Provided notice to a person who has a perfected lien on, or a perfected security interest in, the personal property that the personal property has been left on the commercial premises, as required by subparagraph (2) of paragraph (a) of subsection 1 of section 16 of this act.] - Sec.
+4. "Action" includes a counterclaim, crossclaim, third-party claim or any other proceeding in which rights are determined. - Sec.
 4.5.
 "Commercial premises" means any real property other than premises as defined in NRS 118A.140. - Sec.
 5. "Court" means the district court, justice court or other court of competent jurisdiction situated in the county or township wherein the commercial premises are located. - Sec.
-6. "Landlord" means a person who commercial premises for use by another person pursuant to a rental agreement. - Sec.
-7. "Owner" means one or more persons, jointly or 28 severally, in whom is vested: - 1.
+6. "Landlord" means a person who provides commercial premises for use by another person pursuant to a rental agreement. - Sec.
+7. "Owner" means one or more persons, jointly or severally, in whom is vested: - 1.
 All or part of the legal title to a commercial premises, except a trustee under a deed of trust who is not in possession of the commercial premises; or - 2.
-All or part of the beneficial ownership, and a right to present use and enjoyment of the commercial premises.
-33 - Sec.
+All or part of the beneficial ownership, and a right to present use and enjoyment of the commercial premises. - Sec.
 8. "Person" includes a government, a governmental agency and a political subdivision of a government. - Sec.
-9. "Rent" means all periodic payments to be made to the landlord for occupancy of commercial premises, including, without limitation, all reasonable and actual late fees set forth in the rental agreement.

-Sec.
-10. "Rental agreement" means an agreement to lease or sublease commercial premises for a term less than life which provides for the periodic payment of rent.

-Sec.
-11. "Security deposit" means any advance of money, other than a deposit for a rental application or a payment in advance of rent, that is intended primarily to secure performance under a rental agreement.
+9. "Rent" means all periodic payments to be made to the landlord for occupancy of commercial premises, including, without limitation, all reasonable and actual late fees set forth in the rental agreement. - Sec.
+10. "Rental agreement" means an agreement to lease or sublease commercial premises for a term less than life which provides for the periodic payment of rent. - Sec.
+11. "Security deposit" means any advance of money, other than a deposit for a rental application or a payment in advance of rent, that is intended primarily to secure performance under a [lease of commercial premises.] rental agreement. - Sec.

-Sec.
 12. "Tenant" means a person who has the right to possess commercial premises pursuant to a rental agreement.